Skip to main content

 The Scope and Influence of the Taft-Hartley Act

-The Taft-Hartley Act also placed significant limitations on the union rights to strike and boycott.
-For example, it required unions to give 60 days' advance notice of a strike.
-The Act also prohibited certain types of strikes and boycotts, including:
+The Taft-Hartley Act significantly limited unions' rights to strike and boycott.
+Instead, it prefers arbitration.
+For example, it required unions to give 60 days advance notice of a strike.
+The Act prohibited union practices, such as certain types of strikes and boycotts.
+These include:

-• Secondary boycotts: the boycott of an employer with which the union doesn't have a dispute, with the goal of inducing that employer not to work with another business with which the union does have a dispute
+• Secondary boycotts and picketing: The boycott of an employer with which the union doesn't have a dispute (also, influencing that employer not to work with another business with which the union does have a dispute)

-• Sympathy strikes or boycotts: whereby the workers not involved in a labor dispute strike or boycott in support of other striking or boycotting employees or unions
+• Sympathy strikes or boycotts: Workers not involved in a labor dispute striking or boycotting in support of other striking or boycotting employees or unions

-• Jurisdictional strikes and boycotts: strikes and boycotts that are initiated against an employer as a result of a dispute with another union as to the right to perform certain work
+• Jurisdictional strikes and boycotts: Strikes and boycotts initiated against an employer as a result of a dispute with another union

-The Taft-Hartley Act also expressly authorizes the states to pass laws prohibiting union shops or agency shops.
-Following the enactment of the Taft-Hartley Act, many states enacted such limitations, which are known as "right to work" laws.
-Currently, 28 states have passed right to work legislation.
+The Taft-Hartley Act also authorizes states to pass laws prohibiting union shops or agency shops.
+Following the enactment of the Taft-Hartley Act, many states enacted such limitations, known as right-to-work laws.
+At present, 27 states have passed right-to-work laws.
+Michigan recently repealed its law.

-While the Taft-Hartley Act is a federal law, there are labor laws in place in each state that can significantly impact your rights as a worker.
-If you need help with labor law or union issues, consider speaking with an experienced labor attorney to learn more about the laws of your particular state.
+While the Taft-Hartley Act is a federal law, labor laws in each state can significantly impact your rights as a worker.
+If you need help with labor law or union issues, consider speaking with an experienced labor attorney.
+A labor attorney will know about the laws of your particular state.
+You can also explore FindLaw's labor law legal answers page for other state-specific laws.

 Was this helpful?